-Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility and, accordingly, will receive a substantial portion of the net proceeds of this offering.
-Please read "Underwriting-Conflicts of Interest."
+Affiliates of certain of the underwriters are lenders under our multi-year revolving credit facility or may hold our commercial paper notes or Senior Notes to be repaid with proceeds from this offering and, accordingly, may receive a substantial portion of the net proceeds of this offering.
+Please read "Underwriting - Conflicts of Interest."